KwameGilbert/constituency_issue_report_management/old/README.md

 ## Features

-- **Issue Reporting**: Field officers can report new issues with details such as title, description, location, severity, and more.
+- **Issue Reporting**: Field officers can report new issues with details such as title, description, location_description, severity, and more.
 - **Issue Management**: View, edit, and delete reported issues.
 - **Reports & Analytics**: Generate detailed reports and visualize data through charts (e.g., status breakdown, severity distribution, etc.).
 - **User Authentication**: Secure login for field officers and administrators.